micropython/micropython/docs/library/index.rst

 Python standard libraries
 -------------------------

-The following standard Python libraries are built in to Micro Python.
+The following standard Python libraries are built in to MicroPython.

 For additional libraries, please download them from the `micropython-lib repository
 <https://github.com/micropython/micropython-lib>`_.